EBITDA Margin Calculator

-First, EBITDA goes for earnings before interests, taxes, depreciation, and amortization.
+First, EBITDA goes for earnings before interest, taxes, depreciation, and amortization.
 It is considered a good proxy for the cash flow a company makes relative to its operations, as you could have seen in the EBITDA calculator.

 Remember that the operating cash flow is the net income but adjusted back by non-cash items such as depreciation and amortization, among others.
 It is the same idea with EBITDA; financial and accounting reductions do not affect this metric.

 Investors and analysts use this metric as a solid representation of the profits made by company operations.
 It is beneficial when the business does not report positive net income.
 Then, instead of analyzing EPS growth, you can analyze EBITDA growth.

 The main EBITDA disadvantage is that it does not consider expenses of interest and taxes, which can be critical for a highly levered company, even detrimental.